-- Darth Sidious' fight against Mace Windu and his elite Jedi squad that is featured in Revenge of the Sith was widely criticized for being poorly staged and goofy.
-The Clone Wars retroactively makes sure to succeed where Revenge of the Sith fell short by giving Sidious an absolutely epic lightsaber duel against Darth Maul and Savage Opress, which the fandom widely considers to be one of the best lightsaber duels in the The Clone Wars, if not the entire franchise.
-Sidious also wields two lightsabers in said duel, which explains how he had a lightsaber to fight Yoda with even though his lightsaber was kicked out of his office window by Mace during their duel; he had a spare.
+- Darth Sidious' fight against Mace Windu and his elite Jedi squad in Revenge of the Sith was widely criticized for being poorly staged and goofy due to the elder Ian McDiarmid doing most of his own fighting in that scenenote .
+The Clone Wars makes sure to succeed where Revenge of the Sith fell short by giving Sidious an absolutely epic lightsaber duel against Darth Maul and Savage Opress in "The Lawless", which the fandom widely considers to be one of the best lightsaber duels in The Clone Wars, if not the entire franchise.
+Sidious also wields two lightsabers in said duel, which explains how in Revenge of the Sith he had a lightsaber to fight Yoda with even though his lightsaber was kicked out of his office window (and presumably destroyed when it hit the ground) by Mace during their duel; he had a spare.

-- Some felt that Revenge of the Sith created a Continuity Snarl by implying that Qui-Gon Jinn had managed to become a Force spirit after his death.
+- Some fans felt that Revenge of the Sith created a Continuity Snarl by implying that Qui-Gon Jinn had managed to become a Force spirit after his death.
 Namely, we see his corpse in The Phantom Menace, despite the fact that Jedi are supposed to lose their physical forms when they become one with the Force (such as Obi-Wan in A New Hope and Yoda in Return of the Jedi).
 Qui-Gon was also not seen with the other Force spirits in Return of the Jedi, even in the updated special editions.
-The Clone Wars clarified that Qui-Gon had not completed his training before his death and thus could only manifest himself as a disembodied voice instead of a proper Force spirit.
+The Clone Wars clarifies that Qui-Gon has not completed his training before his death and thus can only manifest himself as a disembodied voice instead of a proper Force spirit.